axlan/robopenguins-blog/_posts/2021-03-17-ovulation.md

 ```

 All in all seems like a solidly made little product.
 I'd guess that the cost of materials is on the order of a couple dollars, though I imagine the custom cartridge loader might dominate the production cost.
 The design was so simple it reminded me of something you'd see in the Zachatronics game Shenzhen IO.

+The one somewhat surprising piece of its operation is that it keeps track of it's state between uses while not appearing to have any write-able non-volatile memory.
+It is looking for a spike in estrogen, which it claims to do by comparing with the previous day.
+This implies that even when it appears to be off (LCD is blank).
+It is really keeping its RAM set in some sort of low power mode at least for the week you're supposed to use it for testing.

+It's so simple that it's not surprising the small watch battery could go for years in a low power state, which is probably a more common way of tracking persistent state then I'd have guessed.